MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/advanced-hunting-windows-defender-advanced-threat-protection.md

 Advanced hunting allows you to proactively hunt for possible threats across your organization using a powerful search and query tool.
 Take advantage of the following capabilities:

 - **Powerful query language with IntelliSense** - Built on top of a query language that gives you the flexibility you need to take hunting to the next level.
-- **Query all stored telemetry** - All telemetry data is accessible in tables for you to query.
+- **Query the stored telemetry** - The telemetry data is accessible in tables for you to query.
 For example, you can query process creation, network communication, and many other event types.
 - **Links to portal** - Certain query results, such as machine names and file names are actually direct links to the portal, consolidating the advanced hunting query experience and the existing portal investigation experience.
 - **Query examples** - A welcome page provides examples designed to get you started and get you familiar with the tables and the query language.